-promotes his defense of Florida consumers against insurers and utilities and occasionally notes the gold wristadvance his agenda, particularly on education issues, where he has been es-pecially active in the primary.
-It also carries the risk of rejection, though, with DeSantis appearing more vulnera-ble if voters rebuff his candidates after he spent so much energy campaigning for them.
-"This governor is extremely popular with the grassroots and rank-and-file Republicans and those primary voters look for his opinion on people to vote for," said Leon County GOP Chair and Florida GOP chairman of chairs Evan Pouce, "It with he had to be the transfer of the proper than the property than th Power.
+promotes his defense of Florida consumers against insurers and utilities and occasionally notes the gold wristadvance his agenda, particularly on education issues, where he has been especially active in the primary.
+It also carries the risk of rejection, though, with DeSantis appearing more vulnerable if voters rebuff his candidates after he spent so much energy campaigning for them.
+"This governor is extremely popular with the grassroots and rank-and-file Republicans and those primary voters look for his opinion on people to vote for," said Leon County GOP Chair and Florida GOP chairman of chairs.
+Evan Pouces, "It with he have that the server."
+Power.
 "I think he's used that power to push for active conservatives who share his view of Florida.
 It's something Re his view of Florida.
 It's something Re-publicans have wanted for a long time, Republicans who are willing to fight for a conservative agenda."